MicrosoftDocs/fabric-docs/docs/get-started/share-items.md

 Workspaces are the central places where you collaborate with your colleagues.
 Besides assigning workspace roles, you can also use item sharing to grant and manage item level permissions in scenarios:

 - Collaborate with colleagues who aren't in the same workspace.
-- Grant artifact level permissions for colleagues who already have workspace roles.
+- Grant item level permissions for colleagues who already have workspace roles.

 This document describes how to share an item and manage the permissions.

-> [!NOTE]
-> Currently, you can share KQL databases and KQL querysets.

 ## Share an item via link